Irish Traditional Session News

 Santa Barbara: Sorry, there’s currently no regular session in Santa Barbara.

-Agoura Hills: The session at Brendan’s Irish Pub and Restaurant is now every 1st Thursday from 6–9 p.m., and it’s probably fine to stay later.
+Agoura Hills: The session at Brendan’s Irish Pub and Restaurant is now every first Tuesday from 6–9 p.m.
+Remember to come early for a meal if you can.
 Location: Brendan’s Irish Restaurant & Pub, 30315 Canwood Street, Agoura Hills, CA, located just off the 101 freeway at Reyes Adobe.
 Google Map: Brendan’s Irish Pub and Restaurant.

 San Luis Obispo: The session is now at SloCo Pasty Company, 1032 Chorro St., every Wednesday evening from 6:00 p.m. to 9:00 p.m.
 It’s across the street from the SLO Mission, with free street parking after 6:00 p.m. and a parking lot around the corner (entrance on Palm St.).
 For more information, contact SloCo Pasty Company at 805-540-7278.
 Google map: SloCo Pasty Company.